MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_13_Azure Monitor.md

     ![image](https://github.com/MicrosoftLearning/AZ500-AzureSecurityTechnologies/assets/91347931/e7bcbc07-4d0b-4a00-ae8a-589b0ad9cfff)

-> Results: You deployed an Azure virtual machine and created a Log Analytics workspace.
+> Results: You deployed an Azure virtual machine, Log Analytics workspace, Azure storage account, and a defined a diagnostic setting to send resource logs for a particular resource.

 >**Note**: Do not remove the resources from this lab as they are needed for the Microsoft Defender for Cloud lab and the Microsoft Sentinel lab.